Jeremy-Neville/Weka-LGBM/README.md

 # 7/7/2021: COMPLETE, TESTED

-#This is the prototype code that can be utilized to run CatBoost within Weka witout any parameters being provided into the arguments section within Weka.
+#This is the prototype code that can be utilized to run CatBoost within Weka without any parameters being provided into the arguments section within Weka.
 from wekapyscript import ArffToArgs import catboost